-Alaska Air donates old turboprop plane to project for hydrogen-powered flight
+Alaska Air donates old turboprop plane to project aiming for hydrogen-powered flight

 Last week, Alaska launched a new venture capital unit, Alaska Star Ventures, with an initial $15 million fund to invest in emerging technologies that can reduce carbon emissions.

-Here in the Pacific Northwest, electric motor company MagniX is developing a range of electric motors for airplanes that can be retrofitted to small prop planes, including the Cessna Caravan and the de Havilland DHC-2 Beaver seaplane, and to the all-new, nine-passenger Alice electric plane under development in Arlington.
+Here in the Pacific Northwest, electric motor company MagniX is developing a range of electric motors for airplanes that can be retrofitted to small prop planes, including the Cessna Caravan and the de Havilland DHC-2 Beaver seaplane, and to the all-new, nine-passenger Alice electric plane under development in Arlington, Snohomish County.

 Elsewhere, Los Angeles-based startup Universal Hydrogen is developing technology to retrofit a 50-seat turboprop aircraft that will run on hydrogen.